 Have you ever tried to control the shape of a curved form parametrically in the Family Editor?
 If so you have no doubt discovered that flexing them sometimes throws you a curve ball.
 In this session, we will explore several techniques to tame your unruly parametric curves.
 We will look at examples of circles, arcs, quarter round, half round, arches and even throw in some splines.
 We will look at both simple and compound curves.
 We will work primarily in the traditional Family Editor but will discuss how techniques apply to the massing Family Editor environment as well.
 We will explore curvature, rotation and throw in some trigonometry for good measure.
 After this session, I cannot guarantee that you will never have another misbehaving curve in your family content, but what I can promise is that you come away with several useful tools to help you tame them when curve mischief strikes!

-Paul F. Aubin has been providing training, implementation and support services to architects and other AEC industry professionals for nearly
+Paul F. Aubin has been providing training, implementation and support services to architects and other AEC industry professionals for over twenty years.

-Specializing in Revit Architecture and AutoCAD Architecture, Paul is committed to helping clients achieve success in their software implementation.
-Paul offers a variety of Revit services and AutoCAD Architecture services from basic training to specialized implementation assistance and hands-on project team coaching.
+Specializing in Revit Architecture, Paul is committed to helping clients achieve success in their software implementation.
+Paul offers a variety of Revit services from essentials training to specialized implementation assistance and hands-on project team coaching and collaboration.

 Paul F. Aubin is an accomplished author of several books and training videos on Autodesk building industry software such as Revit and related BIM software tools and procedures.Paul’s books and videos are tutorial based and emphasize proven best practices.
 With several years’ experience in architectural practice, Paul focuses heavily on the process of using the software to create architecture and perform architectural tasks.
 Since his first book: Mastering Autodesk® Architectural Desktop, published in 2002, Paul’s books have received abundant praise and remain brisk sellers in the BIM, CAD and Drafting markets.
 You can see his latest offerings here.